<pages xmlns:xi="http://www.w3.org/2001/XInclude">

 <li><p id="140a2">I co-chaired the first ever <a href="http://www.linkeddataplanet.com/">Linked Data Planet</a> conference in New York City in June of 2008, which featured Sir Tim Berners-Lee and Kingsley Idehen as keynote speakers.</p></li>

-<li><p id="140a1">I wrote the foreword to Elliotte Rusty Harold's 2008 book <a href='http://www.amazon.com/exec/obidos/ISBN=0321503635/bobducharmeA/'>Refactoring HTML</a>.</p></li>
+<li><p id="140a1">I wrote one of the two forewords (Martin Fowler wrote the other) to Elliotte Rusty Harold's 2008 book <a href='http://www.amazon.com/exec/obidos/ISBN=0321503635/bobducharmeA/'>Refactoring HTML</a>.</p></li>

 <li><p id="i150a2">In May of 2008 I gave a talk on semantic web technologies, RDF, and OWL at the <a href="http://www.lib.virginia.edu/newhorizons/thursday.html">New Horizons in Teaching and Research</a> conference showcasing technology in teaching, research, and scholarship at the University of Virginia.</p></li>